vekatze/ens-mode/readme.md

 ```

 ## Semantics
-*.enti is interpreted into a map, as indicated in the following quasi-code:
+*.ento is interpreted into a map, as indicated in the following quasi-code:
 ``` haskell
 type Entity = [Pair]